nvando/PUPPYLOVE/README.md

 As the root user is the administrative user in a Linux environment, it has very broad privileges.
 Because of the heightened privileges of the root account, it is preferred not to provide Github Actions root access to the server.
 Therefor, I created a separate user on the server for Github Actions to login as.

-Since Github Actions woudln't have root access, I needed to update permissions on the /var/www folder which contains the applications code.
-The new 'git user' needs read/write access to this project folder so that Github Actions can update the websites code with a secure copy of the respository.
+Since Github Actions wouldn't have root access, I needed to update permissions on the /var/www folder which contains the applications code.
+The new 'git user' needs read/write access to this project folder so that Github Actions can update the websites code with a secure copy of the repository.

 To change the permissions on the var/www folder I followed the beneath steps.